ngyiling/Data-Science-Portfolio/README.md

 # Hi there!
 I'm Yi Ling 👋
-This repository consists of projects that I have done whilst pursuing my masters in Business Analytics at Bayes Business School.
+This repository consists of projects that I have done whilst pursuing my master's in Business Analytics at Bayes Business School.

 Through my projects, I developed proficiency in Python, R programming and SQL, and now I can now carry out tasks, such as:
-- carry out data cleaning and preprocessing
+- carry out data cleaning and pre-processing
 - web scraping (using BeautifulSoup, Scrapy, Selenium, Twint API, Tweepy API, Reddit API)
 - uncover patterns and insights
-- communicate crtical findings with stakeholders
+- communicate critical findings with stakeholders

 ## Languages and Tools: